learnk8s/learnk8s.io/src/gatekeeper/content.md

         }
 ```

-This schema defines that the constraint template expects to only have one parameter, `labels` which is an array of strings.
+This schema defines that the constraint template expects only to have one parameter, `labels` which is an array of strings.

-This becomes useful when for example, you may want to enforce that all deployment workloads have `app` and `project` labels, but all job workloads have a `project` label only.
+This becomes useful when, for example, you may want to enforce that all deployment workloads have `app` and `project` labels, but all job workloads have a `project` label only.

 In such a case, you can define two constraints using the same constraint template, but only differing in value of the labels parameter.